dscp46/als162/doc/als162_waveform.md

 > [!WARNING]
 > This document is in construction.
 Accuracy of its content is not guaranteed.

 The Allouis time signal, formerly used as France Inter's AM center carrier, is now broadcasted as a standalone signal.
+It is defined by [NF C90-002:1988-08-01](https://www.boutique.afnor.org/fr-fr/norme/nf-c90002/radiodiffusion-et-telecommunication-systeme-de-diffusion-de-donnees-compati/fa034344/5651).

 The signal is phase modulated, and is composed as follow (original illustration comes from GRcon23 slideware[^1]):